blu3fishez/Linux-Bus-Checker/README.md

 # Linux-Bus-Checker
-An College Project by individual
+An College Project worked by individual